-Greek chicken soup with orzo, grape leaves, and lemon
+Greek lemon chicken soup with gluten-free orzo and grape leaves

 30 – 40 Minutes

 Made in just one pan, this gluten-free and clean-eater’s spin on a classic Greek soup features orzo, chicken, and briny grape leaves.

 - 2 boneless skinless chicken breasts (about 6 ounces each)

 - 1 or 2 cloves peeled fresh garlic